 “We walked maybe 30 minutes, we reached a place with a hole already waiting for us, the fire was already burning, ready for our stuff.
 They took everyone’s backpacks, bags and sleeping bags and for single men they took jackets also.
 Everything was burned.
 I asked if I can take my baby’s food from the bag and they said no, took my backpack and threw it in the fire.”

 They were searched over their clothes and had their phones taken away from them.
 Some phones were thrown on the ground and stomped-on with police boots while some were just taken away and never returned.
 Two police cars and three vans arrived, everyone was forced to go inside them and driven for an hour to the police station where they were detained for two hours with no food, water, access to toilet or the presence of a translator.

 “They didn’t even talk to us, we asked them to take our fingerprints, one man in the group spoke good English and he explained to the police what we want (referring to asylum claim).
 The police was just laughing and didn’t do anything.”

 Instead, the transit group were again put in the three police vans which drove for around one hour and a half to the border-area, where they were made to go out of the vans and saw six to seven police in camouflage uniforms waiting for them.

-“Commandos in camouflage color started beating men with sticks, they beat me on my shoulder and back [he shows a picture of the bruises from his phone] and kicking us in our knees or behind our knees, yelling at us to start walking faster.
-They were walking behind us, beating and yelling for a few hundred meters than they stopped and we were told to continue by ourselves.”
+“Commandos [this described officers in uniform and masks.] in camouflage color started beating men with sticks, they beat me on my shoulder and back [he shows a picture of the bruises from his phone] and kicking us in our knees or behind our knees, yelling at us to start walking faster.
+They were walking behind us, beating and yelling for a few hundred meters then they stopped and we were told to continue by ourselves.”